ASFOpenSARlab/opensciencelab-cluster-v2/README.md

 If you see CloudFormation after a few minutes, you're ready to deploy!

-##### Deploy via CDK
+### Deploy via CDK

 ```shell
 [ root@a7a585db4d88:/cdk ]# make deploy-cluster
 ```

+#### SNS Topic Subscription

+On initial build, the SNS Topic Subscription confirmation will be sent to the configured email.
+The given hyperlink will need to be clicked.
+If the email doesn't show up in the inbox, check the spam folder.
+If it still doesn't show up, perhaps an internal firewall is blocking the email.
+This possible blockage would also affect other OSL services and will need to be fixed.

+#### Load Balancer URL

+From the initial build output, record the Load Balancer URL for later use.

-##### Linting
+### Linting

 Before committing changes, the code can be easily linted by utilizing the `lint` target of the Makefile.
-This will call the same linting routines used by the GitHub actions.
+This will call the same linting routines used by the GitHub Actions.

-### Finish Deployment Build
+## Post-Deployment

-Tbere are a few steps that need to be done to complete the deployment
+Tbere are a few steps after cluster build that need to be done to complete the full setup.

+- Add Load Balancer URL to Portal [profile](https://github.com/ASFOpenSARlab/opensciencelab-portal-v2/blob/main/portal-cdk/lambda_main/util/labs/__init__.py).

-Update Portal SSO Token in Secrets Manager.
-This requires the SSO Token to have been formed by CDK.
+- Update Portal SSO Token in cluster Secrets Manager.
+SSO Token is from Portal.

-Restart Hub pod (for SSO token changes to take effect).
-This requires JupyterHub to be running after the CDK build.
+- Restart Hub pod (for SSO token changes to take effect).

    1. With the child AWS account, go to the EKS Console.
    2. Select the $LAB_SHORT_NAME cluster.
    3. Click on the Connect button in the upper right
    4. Within CloudShell, run the command `kubectl -n jupyter delete pod -l component=hub` (?)

 ## Architecture